Skip to main content

 Flood damage reduction credits

-King County conducts a wide range of outreach projects each year in an attempt to mitigate FEMA repetitive loss properties within unincorporated King County.
+King County conducts a wide range of outreach projects each year to mitigate FEMA repetitive loss properties within unincorporated King County.

 Since forming in 2007, the King County Flood Control District has provided funding and technical support for the following flood risk reduction accomplishments (as of Oct.
 2013):